autarkper/Cinnamon-Alt-Tab-Enhanced/README.md

 Installation
 =============
-Alt-Tab Enhanced is most easily installed from within Cinnamon's Applet Settings dialog.
-If that kind of installation support is missing you are most probably running an incompatible Cinnamon version.
+Alt-Tab Enhanced is most easily installed online from Cinnamon Settings, Applets.
+If that kind of installation support is missing, you are most probably running an incompatible Cinnamon version.